 The short answer is everyone.

-Preserving your assets and sharing your wealth with the people and charities you care about requires a thoughtful approach and strategy exclusively focused on you.
 We have the resources to customize a plan that not only protects your assets, but also helps you coordinate these areas:

 - Estate and Legacy Planning

 - Charitable Giving - Philanthropic and planned-giving strategies